python/cpython/Doc/library/sys.rst

    ``(type, value, traceback)``.
-Their meaning is: *type* gets the type of the exception being handled (a subclass of :exc:`BaseException`); *value* gets the exception instance (an instance of the exception type); *traceback* gets a traceback object (see the Reference Manual) which encapsulates the call stack at the point where the exception originally occurred.
+Their meaning is: *type* gets the type of the exception being handled (a subclass of :exc:`BaseException`); *value* gets the exception instance (an instance of the exception type); *traceback* gets a :ref:`traceback object <traceback-objects>` which encapsulates the call stack at the point where the exception originally occurred.